isc-projects/isc-dnssec-guide/doc/signing.rst

 .. _working_with_parent_zone:

-Working with the Parent Zone
+Working With the Parent Zone
 ----------------------------

 As mentioned in :ref:`signing_easy_start_upload_to_parent_zone`,